fieldtrip/website/workshop/neuroimaging2-2425/sr3.md

 The output variable to `ft_dipolefitting` has a field `dip` containing information about the optimal model.
 In particular, have a look at `dip.dip.pos`, and `dip.dip.mom`.
-We can also visualize the modelled topography, and compare this to the observed topography.
+We can also visualize the modeled topography, and compare this to the observed topography.
 These are represented in `dip.Vmodel` and `dip.Vdata`, respectively.

 **_Q6.4.1 - Using the output of ft_dipolefitting, plot a topography of the